The film opened in theaters nationwide on April 4 and by April 11 had grossed more than 100 billion VND.

 Scene of soldiers showing their determination to fight.

-With a duration of 128 minutes, director Bui Thac Chuyen did not set out to sketch the entire picture of the tunnels, but only recreated a period, a vital mission of the guerrilla team.
+With a duration of 128 minutes, director Bui Thac Chuyen did not set out the ambition to sketch the entire picture of the tunnels, but only recreated a period, a vital mission of the guerrilla team.
 Therefore, the film does not have battles with grand scenes, nor is it exploited according to individual heroism or outstanding main characters.
-Instead, the film has a documentary style consisting of slices of life, with a meticulous and thorough description of the life and fighting style of the guerrilla team under the Cu Chi tunnels.
-All are depicted in a cinematic style, without narration, without flashbacks, but clearly shown through each angle and frame so that viewers can feel the hardships and sacrifices of the guerrilla team.
+Instead, the film has a documentary style including slices of life, with a meticulous and thorough description of the life and fighting style of the guerrilla team under the Cu Chi tunnels.
+All are depicted in a cinematic style, without narration, without flashbacks, but clearly shown through each angle and frame so that the viewer can feel the hardships and sacrifices of the guerrilla team.

-The film's flow is calm, but the audience is impatient because they can feel the authenticity through each shaking in the tunnels, the sand and dirt flying when the US bombs or sweeps; the suffocation and claustrophobia when having to crawl under narrow, winding tunnels for a long time; the brown tones of mud, sweat, and cloth clothes seem to seep into the characters' skin for most of the film, highlighting the hardships and resilience of our ancestors in the long war.
+The film's flow is calm, but the audience is impatient because they feel the authenticity through each shaking wave in the tunnel, the dust and sand flying when the US bombs or sweeps; the suffocation and claustrophobia when having to crawl under the narrow, winding tunnel for a long time; the brown tones of mud, sweat, and cloth clothes seem to seep into the characters' skin for most of the film, highlighting the hardships and resilience of our ancestors in the long war.
 In the rare moments of peace, the soldiers happily laugh together, sing, watch movies...
-That small spiritual joy has given them more motivation to continue to stick around and fight to the end.
-The scene where Captain Bay Theo asked some people to go above ground, to a safe zone to avoid sacrificing the entire force, but no one wanted to go made the audience admire him even more.
+That small spiritual joy has given them more motivation to continue to hold on and fight to the end.
+The scene where captain Bay Theo asks some people to go above ground, to a safe zone to avoid sacrificing the entire force, but no one wants to go makes the audience admire him even more.

 In addition, each role is built with a distinctive personality, creating a colorful character system.
-From the hot-tempered captain Bay Theo to the calm Uncle Sau, the brave Tu Dap, the individualistic Ba Huong, the gentle Ut Kho, the brave Cam... each one touches the audience's heart, and when each person falls, the audience is moved and saddened.
+From the hot-tempered captain Bay Theo to the calm Uncle Sau, the brave Tu Dap, the individualistic Ba Huong, the gentle Ut Kho, the brave Cam... little by little they enter the hearts of the audience, and then when each person falls, the audience is moved and saddened.
 They were originally farmers, who carried guns to protect their homeland because of their patriotism, not formally trained soldiers, but still full of bravery.
-That's why when the war became more and more intense, the audience couldn't help but feel sorry when hearing Bay Theo confide: I'm worried about the kids, they're still very naive, only know how to crawl into tunnels and traps.
-They're guerrillas, they don't know how to fight.
+That is why when the war became more and more intense, the audience could not help but feel sorry when hearing Bay Theo confide: I worry about the children, they are still very naive, only know how to crawl into tunnels and set traps.
+They are guerrillas, they don't know how to fight.

-The director used techniques to highlight the difference between the two military forces: the American army was heavily armed with modern weapons and skilled special forces, while the Vietnamese guerrillas had only a dozen or so people, their shots were inaccurate, their weapons were few and rudimentary, and they fought with intelligence and strong will.
+The director used techniques to highlight the difference between the two sides ' military forces: the US army was heavily equipped with modern weapons and skilled special forces, while the Vietnamese guerrillas had only a dozen men, their shots were inaccurate, their weapons were few and rudimentary, and they fought with intelligence and strong will.
 Towards the end, the film's pace became faster, the action more intense and dramatic.
-The climax was the raid and sweep at the end of the film, when the American army infiltrated the tunnel, forcing each soldier into a "life-or-death" situation.
+The climax was the raid and sweep at the end of the film, the US army infiltrated the tunnel, forcing each soldier into a "thousand pounds hanging by a thread" situation.

 Source: https://baocantho.com.vn/-dia-dao-mat-troi-trong-bong-toi-nghet-tho-va-day-cam-xuc--a185340.html